severdia/shakespeare-obsidian/scripts_source/markdown/Henry IV, Part 1/Act 2, Scene 4.md

 ==158==What manner of man, and it like your Majesty?

 **FAL.**
-==159==A goodly portly man, i’ faith, and a corpulent, of a cheerful look, a pleasing eye, and a most noble carriage, and as I think, his age some fifty, or, by’r lady, inclining to threescore; and now I remember me, his name is Falstaff.
+==159==A goodly portly man, i’faith, and a corpulent, of a cheerful look, a pleasing eye, and a most noble carriage, and as I think, his age some fifty, or, by’r lady, inclining to threescore; and now I remember me, his name is Falstaff.
 If that man should be lewdly given, he deceiveth me; for, Harry, I see virtue in his looks.
 If then the tree may be known by the fruit, as the fruit by the tree, then peremptorily I speak it, there is virtue in that Falstaff; him keep with, the rest banish.
 And tell me now, thou naughty varlet, tell me, where hast thou been this month?

 **PRINCE.**
 ==160==Dost thou speak like a king?
 Do thou stand for me, and I’ll play my father.